sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 While not critical to getting to the heart of what the metadata document conveys, its worth dwelling for a moment on all those element name prefixes (such as the `edmx` part of `<edmx:Edmx>`, `<edmx:Reference>` and so on).

-> There are actually two different types of namespaces at play in these OData metadata document resources:
->
+These are artifacts relating to the use of XML namespaces.

-> - the XML namespaces: the subject of this step
-> - the OData namespaces: found in `Namespace` attributes of the `<edmx:Include>` and `<Schema>` elements, which we'll look at in a subsequent step
+> There are actually two different types of namespaces at play in these OData metadata document resources.
+There are the XML namespaces, which are the subject of this step.
+There are also OData namespaces.
+These are found in `Namespace` attributes of the `<edmx:Include>` and `<Schema>` elements.
+We'll look at the schema namespace in a later step in this tutorial, and at the namespaces in the `<edmx:Include>` elements in a subsequent tutorial.

 For the usual reasons, namespaces are used in XML to compartmentalize element and attribute names, which allow the use of various XML vocabularies (not to be confused with the OData vocabularies which we'll look at next) together in a single document, without element and attribute name collisions.